EmielEDW/W4Skoels/README.md

 - I learned that It is important to have a good layout.
 - I learned how to build a bigger project.
 This is my biggest website so far.
 - I learned how to implement a favicon into a html page. (with the use of <link>)
+- i learned why min-height ect is usefull.
+I used the attribute min-height for my nav.

 ### Continued development